 The action plan is intended to meet the vision and deliver on the key outcomes set out above.
-It is organised around the four strategic pillars that complement each other and build on Rushmoor's strengths whilst recognising current challenges.
+It is organised around the four strategic pillars which provide a framework for individual projects and actions.
+The actions complement each other and build on Rushmoor's strengths whilst recognising current challenges.